ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 The browser builds are a great way to use CKEditor&nbsp;5 if you do not use a module bundler.
 The browser builds are available as JavaScript modules and can be loaded directly in the browser using the `<script type="module">` tag.

-Here is the same setup as above, but using the browser builds:
+Here is the same editor setup as above, but using the browser builds:

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />